Trolls (video game)

 Trolls is a Troll doll-themed platform game developed and published by Flair Software for the Amiga, MS-DOS and Commodore 64 in 1992.
-In 1994 it was ported to the CD32.
+In 1994, it was ported to the CD32.

-In 2009 it was released for Nintendo's DSiWare platform as Oscar in Toyland; since the Trolls license had lapsed, all Troll imagery was removed from the game and replaced with Flair's original creation Oscar.
+In 2009, it was released for Nintendo's DSiWare platform as Oscar in Toyland.
+Since the Trolls license had lapsed, all Troll imagery was removed and replaced with Flair's original creation Oscar.

 Release

 Trolls was originally released in 1992 for Amiga, MS-DOS and Commodore 64.
 The CD32 port came in 1994.
 It was also released with An American Tail: The Computer Adventures of Fievel and His Friends and Rock-A-Doodle Computerized Coloring Book on the Capstone CD Game Kids Collection.

 Reception

 Amiga Format gave the game an 82% rating.

-Oscar in Toyland received lukewarm reviews.
+Oscar in Toyland received indifferent reviews.

 Legacy

 Oscar in Toyland was released in 2009.

 Two sequels would be made: Oscar in Movieland is a port of the original Oscar while Oscar in Toyland 2 is a new game.